Early College Program

 Where will students take their NMC classes?

-Currently, TCAPS and NMC are working to offer college coursework planned for 9th and 10th grade students on the high school campus.
+Currently, TCAPS and NMC are working to offer college coursework planned for 10th grade students on the high school campus.
 There may be additional courses offered at the high schools as enrollment allows.
 College courses for 11th through 13th grades may be offered on the high school campus or at Northwestern Michigan College’s main campus.

 Who will teach the NMC classes in the high schools?